You can enroll in a BlueCare plan directly with Blue Cross or shop on the Health Insurance Marketplace (healthcare.gov)

 Call our team at 866-679-7824.

-We can answer your questions and even get you enrolled over the phone.
+We can answer your questions and walk you through how you can enroll online.

 The Affordable Care Act (ACA) has significantly changed the U.S. health care system, bringing guaranteed issue of coverage, tax credits, and the Health Insurance Marketplace.
 Here's what Kansans like you need to know right now:

 The ACA provides greater access to health insurance by making it possible for anyone, regardless of their current or previous health condition, to purchase health insurance.
 It also mandates that all plans offered on the Marketplace include the same essential health benefits and preventive services.

 No matter what plan you purchase, you are guaranteed to have essential health benefits including coverage for: ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health and substance abuse disorders, prescription drugs, rehabilitative and habilitative services, laboratory services, preventive and wellness services, chronic disease management, and pediatric services, including oral and vision care.